ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

 When a regeneration is triggered, the existing labview driver simply sends a temperature setpoint of zero.
 There is logic to do something much more complicated, but it is "commented out" in an `if False` statement.

 It appears to me as though the setpoint is never set back to the previous value in the labview code.
-There is lots of code relating to this, but it appears to all be hard-coded to False.
+There is a lot of code relating to this, but it is all disabled.

 # Labview driver oddities